Meghan Markle dons apron on return to community kitchen set up after London fire

-LONDON, Nov 21 (Reuters) - Meghan Markle, the wife of Britain’s Prince Harry, chopped vegetables and packed food into boxes on Wednesday as she returned to a London community kitchen project formed after the Grenfell Tower fire last year in which more than 70 people died.
+LONDON (Reuters) - Meghan Markle, the wife of Prince Harry, chopped vegetables and packed food into boxes on Wednesday as she returned to a London community kitchen project formed after the Grenfell Tower fire last year in which more than 70 people died.

 Markle, officially known as the Duchess of Sussex, visited the Hubb Community Kitchen to see how proceeds from a charity cookbook she backed were being used.
 The project was set up by women looking for a place to prepare family meals following the June 2017 disaster.